0x3F3F/0x3F3F.github.io/_posts/2017-12-05-RssSiteCrawler.md

 ```

+Hopefully someone will find this useful, there weren't any end to end guides - strange as I thought exporting to
+ RSS would be one of it's main uses.
+I've checked it all into [github](https://github.com/0x3F3F/RssTools/tree/master/SiteCrawler).

-Hopefully someone will find this useful.
-I suspect I will return to using scrapy when I get round to looking into machine learning,
+  I suspect I will return to using scrapy whee I get round to looking into machine learning,
 as can use it to scrape learning data.
 Useful articles [here](https://stackoverflow.com/questions/14075941/how-to-access-scrapy-settings-from-item-pipeline),
 [here](https://doc.scrapy.org/en/latest/topics/item-pipeline.html#write-items-to-mongodb),
 [here](http://www.scrapingauthority.com/2016/09/19/scrapy-exporting-json-and-csv/) and [here](https://github.com/nblock/feeds/blob/master/feeds/pipelines.py).